 - Over/under: Nevermind who wins and by how much points, over/under is a gamble on how many points will be scored by both teams combined by either halftime or game's end.

 - Props: Some of March Madness best bets are props.
 These are essentially "side wagers" on specific outcomes within games.
-Prop examples included which player will make the most three-pointers or even, what color tie a coach will wear.
+March Madness prop bets included which player will make the most three-pointers or even, what color tie a coach will wear.

 As the name implies, futures wagers are made well in advance.
 Most bettors place a futures bet before the regular season starts and again before March Madness.